bireme/SimilarDocs/README.md

 # SimilarDocs
-Engine to look for similar documents stored at a Lucene index
+Engine to look for similar documents stored in a Lucene index